godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 further.
 Personally, I’m most curious about where we are spending time in the rendering frame now since that accounts for 50% of the frame time.

-## Case Study #2 Optimizing SPIRV to DXIL Transpilation
+## Case Study #2: Optimizing SPIRV to DXIL Transpilation

-Earlier this year, Asilkin was investigating our shader compilation pipeline on the D3D12 backend.
-Our current method for compiling shaders with D3D12 is described in this [earlier blog post](https://godotengine.org/article/d3d12-adventures-in-shaderland/) from Pedro J. Estébanez.
+Earlier this year, [Asilkin](https://github.com/blueskythlikesclouds) was investigating our shader compilation pipeline on the D3D12 backend.
+Our current method for compiling shaders with D3D12 is described in this [earlier blog post](https://godotengine.org/article/d3d12-adventures-in-shaderland/) from [Pedro](https://github.com/randomshaper).
 In short it is:

 1. Compile GDShader to GLSL using built in shader compiler
 2. Compile GLSL to SPIRV using GLSLang